-Only stockholders of record at the close of business on the record date, March 14, 2022, are entitled to receive notice of the meeting and to vote the number of shares of common stock that they held on the record date.
-As of the record date, the Company has outstanding 52,947,617 shares of class A and 87,115,600 shares of class B common stock.
-The class A and class B shares vote together on matters submitted to a vote of stockholders.
-Each outstanding share of class A common stock entitles its holder to cast one vote on each matter to be voted on, and each share of class B common stock entitles its holder to cast ten votes on each matter to be voted on.
+Only stockholders of record at the close of business on the record date, March 20, 2023, are entitled to receive notice of the meeting and to vote the number of shares of common stock that they held on the record date.
+As of the record date, the Company has outstanding 52,923,110 shares of Class A common stock and 87,115,600 shares of Class B common stock.
+The shares of Class A common stock and Class B common stock vote together on matters submitted to a vote of stockholders.
+Each outstanding share of Class A common stock entitles its holder to cast one vote on each matter to be voted on, and each share of Class B common stock entitles its holder to cast ten votes on each matter to be voted on.